 Evaporated milk lasts only a couple of days after opening.
-What if you don’t have any plans for it?
+What if you don’t have any plans for the leftovers?
 Can you freeze evaporated milk?

 Freezing was the first solution that came to mind, and that’s what I decided to try out.